eclipse-chariott/Agemo/docs/README.md

 ![pubsub chariott component](../docs/diagrams/pubsub_chariott_component.svg)
 > **NOTE**: It is expected that publishers register with Chariott and utilize Chariott to find the
             Pub Sub Service via service discovery.
-This currently requires a publisher to implement the provider.proto gRPC interface found in the Chariott repo.
-This may change in the future.
-Subscribers are expected to get a publisher's endpoint from the Chariott discovery service as well.
+Subscribers are expected to get a publisher's endpoint from the Chariott discovery service.